khulnasoft/StartGPT-Cookbook/examples/vector_databases/pinecone/README.md

 ## Examples

-This folder contains examples of using Pinecone and OpenAI together.
+This folder contains examples of using Pinecone and StartGpt together.
 More will be added over time so check back for updates!

 | Name | Description | Google Colab |
 | --- | --- | --- |